 Fish And Wildlife Service

 The Fish and Wildlife Conservation Act, enacted on September 29, 1980, grants the technical and financial assistance for the development and enaction of the conservation efforts of plans for fish and wildlife service.

 Top 9 Animals Which Are Extinct

 Now that we know all about the general information, which will help us understand this topic and extinct animals better.
-Let’s start with the top 9 animals which are extinct.

 9. Pyrenean Ibex (Biological Name: Capra Pyrenaica)